TEAMuP-dev/pyharp/README.md

 ```

 ## Hosting Endpoints
 Automatically generated Gradio endpoints are only available for 72 hours.
-If you'd like to keep the endpoint active and share it with other users, you can leverage [HuggingFace Spaces](https://huggingface.co/docs/hub/spaces-overview) (similar hosting services are also available) to host your PyHARP app indefinitely:
+If you'd like to keep the endpoint active and share it with other users, you can leverage [HuggingFace Spaces](https://huggingface.co/docs/hub/spaces-overview) (similar hosting services are also available) to host your PyHARP app indefinitely.
+While you can follow HuggingFace's guidelines to clone their template, we recommend the following procedure instead:

 1. Create a new [HuggingFace Space](https://huggingface.co/new-space)
 2. Initialize a Git repository in the directory containing your model and push commits to the `main` branch: